cpyburn/DirectX12-DXR-RTX-Tutorials-3/16-NormalLighting/README.md

 };

 ```
-One thing to note is that normal lighting would be hard to see with just 3 flat triangles, so we add another triangle to the BLAS.
+One thing to note is that normal lighting would be hard to see with just 3 flat triangles (a single normal per vertex).
+Even though a cube would look much better, to keep things simple, we will just add another triangle.
+Sooo, we add another triangle to the BLAS.

 ```c++
 // 16.1.b